-There are areas of the Vancouver Fraser Port Authority’s jurisdiction with plants that provide valuable habitat to a wide variety of wildlife.
-If there is potential for significant adverse impacts to habitat at a project site, through our Environmental Review Process, projects may require a habitat assessment and appropriate mitigation measures.
-Replanting vegetation is a common mitigation measure and the replanted vegetation is monitored for a few years to ensure it survives.
+For example, projects may require a habitat assessment and appropriate mitigation measures.
+Replanting vegetation is a common mitigation measure, and the replanted vegetation is monitored for a few years to ensure it survives.

 Species at risk

-In 2014, the Vancouver Fraser Port Authority developed a land-based invasive plant inventory.
-Through this process, we identified high risk invasive plants existing or likely to exist within its jurisdiction including several types of knotweed, cordgrass, Giant hogweed and purple loosestrife.
+Our land-based invasive plant inventory has identified high-risk invasive plants existing or likely to exist within our jurisdiction, including several types of knotweed, cordgrass, giant hogweed and purple loosestrife.
 Non-native species of Spartina, commonly known as cordgrass, currently threaten coastal resources in British Columbia.
-These ecosystem engineers outcompete native plants and convert intertidal areas to homogenous cordgrass meadows, reducing food sources for waterfowl, resting sites for migratory birds, and production areas for shellfish.
+These ecosystem invaders outcompete native plants and convert intertidal areas to homogenous cordgrass meadows, reducing food sources for waterfowl, resting sites for migratory birds, and production areas for shellfish.

 Annually, we manage and treat key invasive plants, such as knotweed, within our jurisdiction.
 Moving forward, we will be working with tenants on developing management plans for high-risk, land-based invasive plant species.